creyesp/ml_project_checklist/README.md

 10. Check the size and type of data (time series, sample, geographical, etc.).
 11. Sample a test set, put it aside, and never look at it (no data snooping!).

-# Explore the Data
+## Explore the Data
 Note: try to get insights from a field expert for these steps.

 1. Create a copy of the data for exploration (sampling it down to a manageable size if necessary).
-2. Create a Supper notebook to keep a record of your data exploration.
+2. Create a Jupyter notebook to keep a record of your data exploration.
 3. Study each attribute and its characteristics:
 	*  Name
 	*  Type (categorical, int/float, bounded/unbounded, text, structured, etc.)